cklapperich/LLM-Dungeon/prototype_prompts/gameplay_notes.md

 A failed grapple check from a monster decreases the stage by 1 (only if they're resisting? otherwise a failure means state remains the same? uncertain.)
 Success increases stage by 1
-limited use items and abilities can free from grapple/reduce stage by 1 heroines can attack or use items while grappled or abilities, instead of resisting. many/most grapple skills give a permanent ability debuff till end of battle - to help progress things.
+Limited use items and abilities can free from grapple/reduce stage by 1 Heroines can attack or use items while grappled or abilities, instead of resisting.
+Many/most grapple skills give a permanent ability debuff till end of battle - to help progress things.
 Need to be careful to avoid 'loop' of gameplay where you just keep going up/down by 1 grapple point.
 Healing needs to be limited.
 Things that reduce grapple stage carefully limited.
 Most grapple abilities need to come with a free +2 or +4 modifier, or a stat reduction (spider web type stuff)

 Each grapple level is progressively harder to escape from.
 Needs a progressive modifier of some type.
 1x or 2x the stage as a bonus/penalty.

-healing is always limited use (very) and typically adventurers lack this
+Healing is always limited use (very) and typically adventurers lack this

 Killing an adventurer is SUPPOSED to be easier, grappling meant to be hard

 Some grapple actions have a BIG bonus modifier but cause a wound, giving a tradeoff: dont want to kill

-if she struggles when you choose not to grapple, thats a wasted action!
+If she struggles when you choose not to grapple, thats a wasted action!
 Almost like a rock/paper/scissors grapple - resist: grapple happens without modifier, failure keeps same state.
 Heroine gains benefit of the action grapple + resist: grapple happens with a modifier helping the Heroine, failure on monsters grapple check reduces grapple state by 1 instead of 0 no grapple - resist action: wasted action for heroine!